ibm-cloud-docs/watson-assistant/search-milvus-add.md

 ### Updating your Milvus authentication credentials
 {: #update-milvus-auth-bc}

-Starting with version 25.1.0, {{site.data.keyword.lakehouse_full_notm}} uses a new authentication format for Milvus services.
-This update improves security and aligns authentication across all SaaS environments.

-You must update your Milvus username to keep your Milvus connection active and continue retrieving data.
+The 2.3 release of {{site.data.keyword.lakehouse_full_notm}} impacts existing Milvus authentication types.
+You must review and update your connection by 10 December 2025 to avoid critical service interruptions.

 #### Step 1: Find your new Milvus username
 {: #step-1-find-your-new-milvus-username}